mlpack and google summer of code

 Of course, these are not the only important ingredients for a successful GSoC project.
 A student should ideally be familiar with

-- at least intermediate C++ knowledge: mlpack uses lots of different C++ paradigms including template metaprogramming, C++11 features like rvalue references, and different parts of the Boost libraries, in order to make the code fast.
+at least intermediate C++ knowledge: mlpack uses lots of different C++ paradigms including template metaprogramming, C++11 features like rvalue references, and different parts of the Boost libraries, in order to make the code fast.
 You should be at least familiar with some of these language features and what templates are, even if you have not used them in-depth, so that you can understand the mlpack codebase.
 Some examples of patterns that are often used inside of mlpack are SFINAE (example in mlpack), policy-based design, and compile-time class traits.
 Here are some other useful resources for learning template metaprogramming, and some useful reference books.
-If some of this sounds new to you, don't feel overwhelmed---it's not a necessity, but it is helpful.
+If some of this sounds new to you, don’t feel overwhelmed—it’s not a necessity, but it is helpful.
 You should at least be prepared to learn about it!

-For this last bit, a project should be chosen.
-There are many projects on the SummerOfCodeIdeas page to be selected from.
-Find one that interests you---or propose your own and see if a mentor is interested in supervising the project!
-If you have any questions about a project, be aware that it's possible that the question has already been answered on the mailing list.
-Take a look through the archives or search to see if there's already an answer to your question.
+project-specific knowledge: you’ll need to have an in-depth understanding of the specific project that you choose.
+If you’re not sure what project you want to work on, see the SummerOfCodeIdeas wiki page, which has ideas for GSoC projects that you might find interesting.
+But you aren’t required to do one of those projects—if you have another interesting idea, propose it and see if a mentor is interested in supervising the project!
+If you have any questions about a project, be aware that it’s possible that the question has already been answered on the mailing list.
+Take a look through the archives or search to see if there’s already an answer to your question.